 I had always had underlying anxiety and a rather unhealthy relationship with my body image even though yoga helped me patch up a little of the self punishing and allowed me to manage the negative thought patterns, it wasn’t until I discovered Transformational Breathing that a real positive relationship with my mind and body emerged.
 Through this intricate work, I discovered that my default breathing pattern was quick and shallow and my body had learned to feel ‘normal’ in a fight of flight state often associated with breath holding.
 Even though I was practicing and teaching yoga I learned that my body actually felt quite scared to fully breathe, to be here, which was mirrored and interconnected by feelings of anxiety and discomfort.

-After learning and practicing Transformational Breath, my body would feel totally relaxed but fully present, stillness would meet this pure buzziness and a connection with deep feelings that transcend explanation - at best - a cosmic collision of Love & Magic would appear.
+After learning and practicing Transformational Breath, my body would feel totally relaxed but fully present, stillness would meet this pure buzziness and a connection with deep feelings that transcend explanation - at best - a cosmic collision (there's no drugs..just breath!) of Love & Magic would appear.
 The Breath work also made me realise my greatest fears, suppressed feelings of lost loves surfaced, huge waves of grief from my past would crash through me to then be replenished with lightness and compassion, fear of intimacy was replaced with a sense of connection and compassion, feelings of depression would emerge to be surpassed by a strong sense of self.
 The more I accepted these darker, heavier feelings and made space for these, the lighter and happier I began to feel.

 The world, for the first time in 35 years, seemed a brighter place.
-Even now, 8 years on and two children later, my life is wildly different, but when I practice even for 5 or 10 minutes, I return to this place where everything is OK.
+Even now, 8 years on and two children later, my life is wildly different, but when I practice even for 5 or 10 minutes, I return to this place where everything feels peaceful.
 It’s this experience and knowing that the breath is a powerful trigger for self healing, that I feel profoundly driven to share this practice with as many people as possible.

 "I have always been delighted at the prospect of a new day, a fresh try, one more start, with perhaps a bit of magic waiting somewhere behind the morning."